vfarcic/cncf-demo/manuscript/policies/kyverno.md

 * **Software Supply Chain**
 <br>
--Kyverno has a rule type ‘Verify Images’ that can verify signatures & verify attestations
+-Kyverno has a rule type 'Verify Images' that can verify signatures & verify attestations
 <br>
 -Secures container images and other OCI artifacts
 <br>